prickle/TeensySpectrumAnalyser/README.md

-# TeensySpectrumAnalyser
+# Teensy Audio Spectrum Analyser
 The Teensy Audio Spectrum Analyzer is a low-cost classic audio spectrum display with up to 128 bands.

-Project details on Hackaday
+Project details up on Hackaday http://hackaday.io/project/8599
-http://hackaday.io/project/8599

 It displays a detailed picture of what you're hearing in real-time.
 It shows the changing spectrum of live input signals up to 16kHz.